 3. How do we process your personal data?

 We use your personal data for the following purposes:

--

-- To fundraise and promote the interests of the charity;
+- To fundraise and promote the interests of our Churches and communities.

-- To maintain our own accounts and records (including the processing of gift aid applications);
+- To maintain our own accounts and records.

 4. What is the legal basis for processing your personal data?